-9.3 Distinguished Rifleman Badge
+10.3 Distinguished Rifleman Badge

-In addition to general CMP eligibility requirements (see Rule 2.0), the following eligibility requirements apply for participants in Service Rifle EIC Matches:
+In addition to general CMP eligibility requirements (see Rule 3.0), the following eligibility requirements apply for participants in Service Rifle EIC Matches:

-9.3.1 EIC Match Eligibility for Military Competitors
+10.3.1 EIC Match Eligibility for Military Competitors

 Non-Distinguished military competitors may compete to earn EIC credit points in the National Matches and CMP-sanctioned EIC matches, but the military services may restrict the number and type of EIC matches where military shooters are eligible to earn EIC credit points.
-In order to earn EIC credit points that count towards the awarding of the Distinguished Rifleman Badge, competitors must shoot in regular, legal positions and start rapid-fire stages from standing in accordance with Rule 5.2.3 b) and 5.2.4 a).
+To earn EIC credit points that count towards the awarding of the Distinguished Rifleman Badge, competitors must shoot in regular, legal positions and start rapid-fire stages from standing in accordance with Rule 6.2.3 b) and 6.2.4 a).
 Non-Distinguished military competitors, who according to their service regulations cannot be credited with points earned in the National Matches or CMP-sanctioned EIC Matches, shall be counted as ineligible competitors in determining the total number of Non-Distinguished competitors.

-9.3.2 EIC Match Eligibility for Non-Distinguished Civilians
+10.3.2 EIC Match Eligibility for Non-Distinguished Civilians